 “I thought that it would be really interesting to learn about even if it’s not the career path that I choose, because it includes things that you can implement into your daily life,” Benson said.
 “And so, coming here and having that be a major, and knowing that I could just learn what it means to be sustainable.
 Then, my mind was blown when I learned about Social Sustainability, because I didn’t even think about that before I got here.
 I started thinking holistically about the term, the environment and the people.”

-Justice Club adviser Brennan Legasse hopes to rally enough students in the fall to continue Kelly’s work for next year’s warm clothing drive.
+Justice Club adviser Brennan Lagasse hopes to rally enough students in the fall to continue Kelly’s work for next year’s warm clothing drive.

-Professor Brennan Legasse and six students from Sierra Nevada College had a once-in-a-lifetime cultural experience with the Gwich’in tribe in August 2014 in Arctic Circle, Alaska.
+Professor Brennan Lagasse and six students from Sierra Nevada College had a once-in-a-lifetime cultural experience with the Gwich’in tribe in August 2014 in Arctic Circle, Alaska.

-SNC students who visited the Gwich’in Eskimo tribe in the remote town of Arctic Village Alaska last summer, are sharing their experiences through a series of articles on Ecowatch.
+SNC students who visited the Gwich’in Tribe in the remote town of Arctic Village, Alaska last summer, are sharing their experiences through a series of articles on Ecowatch.

 Two of the six articles have been published at this point, detailing the sustainability issues the Gwich’in tribe faces as proposed oil drilling in the Arctic National Wildlife Refuge would threatens the “Caribou people’s” way of life.
 The first article, “How Drilling in ANWR would threathen the Gwich’in People’s Way of Life,” was written by Rachael Blum and published Feb.
 9. The second article, “Trash or Treasure?,” was written by Aaron Vanderpool and published March 5.

-Six students were able to stay in the village for a week and learn about the Gwich’in culture because Gwich’in Tribal Elder Sarah James invited SNC Adjunct Professor Brennan Legasse to come and visit the tribe in Arctic Circle, Alaska.
-Legasse jumped on the rare and precious invitation to stay a week in the Alaskan village with James and her tribe, and the students traveled to Alaska in August 2014.
+Six students were able to stay in the village for a week and learn about the Gwich’in culture because Gwich’in Tribal Elder Sarah James invited SNC Adjunct Professor Brennan Lagasse to come and visit the tribe in Arctic Village, Alaska.
+Lagasse jumped on the rare and precious invitation to stay a week in the Alaskan village with James and her tribe, and the students traveled to Alaska in August 2014.